History of Natchez, Mississippi: Since 1900

-For a short time, the women's school Stanton College in Natchez educated daughters of the white elite.
+For a brief period, Stanton College in Natchez educated the daughters of wealthy white families, particularly those associated with the former enslaver class.
 It was located in Stanton Hall, built as a private mansion in 1858.
-During the early 20th century, the college was a site of negotiation, as daughters of the traditional planter class encountered those of the new commercial elite.
-Other interplay took place between traditional parents and their more modern daughters.
-The young women joined social clubs and literary societies, which helped to maintain relations among cousins and family friends.
-The coursework included classes in proper behavior and letter writing, as well as skills that might enable those suffering from genteel poverty to make a living.
-The girls often balked at dress codes and rules, but also replicated their parents' social values.
+In the early 20th century, the college became a space where daughters of families associated with the enslaver class interacted with those from newer commercial and professional backgrounds.
+The school also reflected generational tensions between socially conservative parents and increasingly modern-minded daughters.
+Students participated in social clubs and literary societies that reinforced networks of kinship, class identity, and social status among white families.
+Coursework emphasized etiquette, letter writing, and gendered expectations of respectability as well as skills intended to help economically declining white women support themselves while maintaining the appearance of upper-class social standing.
+Some students resisted strict dress codes and behavioral expectations, while also reproducing their parents' racial and class assumptions.
 Stanton Hall was designated as a National Historic Landmark in the late 20th century.

-Located on the Mississippi River, the town long had an active nightlife, featuring jazz and blues created and played by Black American musicians.
-On April 23, 1940, 209 people died in a fire at the Rhythm Night Club, a black dance hall in Natchez.
-The local paper remarked that "203 black bought 50 cent tickets to eternity."
+Natchez developed a significant nightlife and music culture along the Mississippi River, with Black musicians playing central roles in regional jazz and blues traditions despite segregation and racial inequality.
+On April 23, 1940, 209 people died in a fire at the Rhythm Night Club, a segregated Black dance hall in Natchez.
+Reflecting the racial attitudes of the Jim Crow era, a local newspaper wrote that "203 black bought 50 cent tickets to eternity".
 This fire has been noted as the fourth-deadliest fire in U.S. history.
-Several blues songs pay tribute to this tragedy and mention the city of Natchez.
+The tragedy later became the subject of several blues songs memorializing the victims and the disaster.

-Industrial companies were located in Natchez in the 1960s, bringing jobs that were important to the city.
-Among them was Armstrong Tire and Rubber company.
-Such companies tended to repeat the pattern of segregation, keeping African Americans confined to lower-level jobs.
-The National Association for the Advancement of Colored People (NAACP) encouraged them to end such restrictions.
+During the 1960s, industrial employers expanded operations in Natchez, bringing manufacturing jobs to the area.
+Among them was Armstrong Tire and Rubber Company.
+Many companies maintained discriminatory hiring and promotion practices consistent with broader patterns of racial segregation in the South, restricting many African American workers to lower-paying and lower-status positions.
+The National Association for the Advancement of Colored People (NAACP) challenged these discriminatory practices through activism and legal pressure.